 Sid thinks about the Syrian boy a lot.
 Even now, even all these years later.
 Lying on his tummy, arms by his side, palms upturned to the sky.
 He looks asleep in his red top.

 I’ve been away a while.
 It’s time to go again.

 Although they stood only five yards away from George, the pair of them were quite oblivious to his presence.

 You use 40 percent less energy in the peloton.
-A life spent in the service of others, dragging them up mountains, ferrying them down the other side.
+A life spent in the service of others.

 First up, an apology.
 I’ve been absent without leave, thanks largely to starting the novel.
 It’s consumed almost every thought and I haven’t been in a position to think about this place for a bit. […]

 When darkness falls, wraps the world in confusion and unexplainable horror, when truth slips away and the real becomes incomprehensible, so the ghouls appear, blacker than the darkness they breathe, to feed on the misery […]

 Flora Goodwin picks at the hole in the tablecloth on her kitchen table.
 There must be something she can do.
 Outside, six pigeons, two starlings, one crow, two swallows and a parakeet line up on […]